 - List solutions

-- Prioritise solutions
+- Prioritize solutions

 First, for each of the user problems you have identified you should generate potential solutions.
 Let's do this for user problem 1) deaf users can't hear their phone ringing.
-You could build a phone that does any of the following things when ringing: a) rings louder and for longer than standard phones to give more time to pick up, b) flashes bright colors on the screen, c) vibrates really strongly, d) is connected to a vibrating wristband / watch, e) sends visual notifications to other connected devices such as laptops, TVs, connected light bulbs, etc.
+You could build a phone that does any of the following things when ringing: a) rings for longer than standard phones to give more time to pick up, b) flashes bright colors on the screen, c) vibrates really strongly, d) is connected to a vibrating wristband / watch, e) sends visual notifications to other connected devices such as laptops, TVs, connected light bulbs, etc.

 At this stage it's helpful to draw a table with two columns on a piece of paper or whiteboard.
 The first column should contain the user problems you have decided to focus on.
 And the second problem should contain solutions to solve each problem.